cantikapf/IR-study-companion/_chapters/022-introduction-to-security-studies/070-crime-terrorism-insurgency.md

 title: Crime, Terrorism, And Insurgency
 slug: crime-terrorism-insurgency
 abstract: This materials cover the topic of transnational crime and insurgency.
+simple_summary: "Think of this chapter as an important puzzle piece.
+It explains a special part of how countries interact, make decisions, and affect your daily life, even if you don't realize it yet!"
 ---

 ## Transnational Organized Crime

-Transnational organized crime (TOC) involves illegal activities coordinated across national borders, connecting individuals and groups in multiple countries.
+Transnational **organized crime** (**TOC**) involves illegal activities coordinated across national borders, connecting individuals and **groups** in multiple countries.
 TOC takes many forms, with prominent examples including international mafia organizations, drug cartels, weapons traffickers, human trafficking rings, cybercrime networks, and financial fraud schemes.
 Major criminal organizations engaged in TOC include groups like the Sicilian Mafia, Russian Bratva, Japanese Yakuza, Chinese Triads, Colombian drug cartels, and the Nigerian criminal network.

 TOC generates massive profits through participation in the illicit political economy, which encompasses all transactions and activities outside government regulation, taxation, and observation.
 Experts estimate the scale of the illicit political economy at between 5-20% of global GDP annually, representing trillions of dollars.
 Key activities include drug trafficking, human trafficking and human smuggling, arms dealing, counterfeiting and intellectual property violations, money laundering, racketeering, corruption and bribery, wildlife trafficking, illegal gambling, cybercrimes, and more.
 The illicit political economy reveals the dark underbelly of globalization, where TOC exploits the same channels of trade, finance, and communication that benefit the legal global economy.